Patient Counseling Header

 YOUR PATIENTS ARE COUNTING ON YOU TO START THE CONVERSATION

-Incorporate a meningitis B (MenB) conversation into your protocol to help ensure you vaccinate all appropriate patients
+Incorporate a meningitis B (MenB) conversation into your protocol to help ensure you vaccinate all appropriate patients.
+In the shared clinical decision-making conversation, your vaccination recommendation is the most important factor in your patients’ decision to get vaccinated.1

-1. EDUCATE patients about meningococcal disease, the 5 vaccine-preventable serogroups, and how BEXSERO can help protect against MenB1-3,*
+1. EDUCATE patients about meningococcal disease, the 5 vaccine-preventable serogroups, and how BEXSERO can help protect against MenB2-4

-2. START the BEXSERO 2-dose vaccination series for your appropriate patients3
+2. START the BEXSERO vaccination series for your appropriate patients4

 Prioritize shared clinical decision-making